Europe edge closer to Ryder Cup win over US in Rome

 But Patrick Cantlay won the last two holes with birdies to eke out a point as the US took the final session 3-1.

-There were huge boos from the thousands of fans surrounding the final green after Cantlay celebrated holing a 30-foot putt with his caddie, with Rory McIlroy and Matt Fitzpatrick having their own birdie chances to halve the match.
+The world number three was magnanimous when he spoke to the media, saying: "They played a great match, and yeah, I mean, a few scenes there on 18 and just fuel for the fire."

+Video footage of a still-riled McIlroy soon appeared with Shane Lowry pulling his European team-mate away from what appeared to be another confrontation.

-The rest of the American players celebrated by waving their caps in the air, a reference to the fact that Cantlay has not worn a cap all week.
+The rest of the American players had celebrated Cantlay's final birdie by waving their caps in the air, a reference to the fact he has not worn a cap all week.
 It is understood he is refusing to do so amid reports he is not getting paid to play in the biennial contest.

-McIlroy, who appeared disgruntled that Cantlay's caddie walked on his putting line, missed from 20 feet, while Fitzpatrick's effort also stayed up.

-Justin Rose and Shane Lowry were equally upset with the American celebration as the day ended on a sour note.
+However, in his post-round news conference, he addressed that by saying "it just doesn't fit, it's as simple as that".

 More to follow.